 Understanding allocation is a very important concept when it comes to managing your investments.
 Allocation refers to how much money you invest in a particular investment or market segment.
 The best way to think of allocation is on a percentage basis.
-For example, if the total value of a portfolio is $100,000 and $5,000 of that is invested in Apple stock, that means the portfolio has a 5% allocation to Apple.
+For example,the total value of a portfolio is $100,000 and $5,000 of that is invested in Apple stock.
+That means the portfolio has a 5% allocation to Apple.
 In the industry, we would say that Apple has a 5% weighting in the portfolio.

 How do we arrive at the 1% figure?
-We take our expected return (20%) and multiply it be the allocation of Apple in the portfolio (5%) to arrive at a figure of 1%.
-Do not forget that we are not just modeling upside expectations but the possibility of downside too, so our expected portfolio impact on the year from our investment in Apple stock is +/- 1%.
+We take our expected return (20%) and multiply it by the allocation of Apple in the portfolio (5%).
+This is equal to 1%.
+Do not forget that we are not just modeling upside expectations but the possibility of downside too.
+Therefore, the expected portfolio impact from our investment in Apple is +/- 1%.

-Once we have our expected portfolio impact from on a percentage basis, we can then determine the impact in dollars on the total portfolio.
-To do this, we multiply the expected portfolio impact (1%) by the total amount of the portfolio ($100,000) which computes to $1,000.
+Once we have our expected portfolio impact on a percentage basis, we can then determine the impact in dollars on the total portfolio.
+To do this, we multiply the expected portfolio impact (1%) by the total amount of the portfolio ($100,000).
+This is equal to $1,000.
 Thus, if Apple performs within our expectations (either up or down 20%) our total portfolio will either rise or fall by $1,000.

 This is useful information because it helps us identify potential risks in the portfolio.
 Some may argue that a 5% allocation in Apple stock is too small.
 But did you know that during a single 4-month period in 2018, Apple stock dropped close to 35%?
 Here’s how that type of drop would have impacted a $100,000 portfolios depending on the weighting Apple had: